thegr8khallie/pitch/README.md

 ### Pictures

 The pictures used for the “Friends Listening” were all acquired from the pexels website.
 Further Information on each photo is found below;

-1. Omotayo Adekunle - Photo by Manuel Michael can be found (here)[https://www.pexels.com/photo/woman-in-traditional-clothing-13646260/]
+1. Omotayo Adekunle - Photo by Manuel Michael can be found [here](https://www.pexels.com/photo/woman-in-traditional-clothing-13646260/)

-2. Kathryn Murphy - Photo by Ron Lach can be found (here)[https://www.pexels.com/photo/male-photographer-taking-photo-at-home-with-analog-camera-10272672/]
+2. Kathryn Murphy - Photo by Ron Lach can be found [here](https://www.pexels.com/photo/male-photographer-taking-photo-at-home-with-analog-camera-10272672)

-3. Bessie Cooper - Photo by Harry Cooke can be found (here)[https://www.pexels.com/photo/calm-woman-standing-against-blue-wall-and-looking-at-camera-6533881/]
+3. Bessie Cooper - Photo by Harry Cooke can be found [here](https://www.pexels.com/photo/calm-woman-standing-against-blue-wall-and-looking-at-camera-6533881/)

-4. Guy Hawkins - Photo by Lany-Jade Mondou can be found (here)[https://www.pexels.com/photo/atelier-murri-13979654/]
+4. Guy Hawkins - Photo by Lany-Jade Mondou can be found [here](https://www.pexels.com/photo/atelier-murri-13979654/)

 ### Songs

-All Music, Song Cover art, Artist Names etc were gotten the nocopyrightsounds website ncs.io.
+All Music, Song Cover art, Artist Names etc were gotten the [nocopyrightsounds](ncs.io) website.
 Further information on each song can be found below;

-1. NO QVLT - Neomorph [Arcade Release] Music provided by NoCopyrightSounds Free Download/Stream: http://ncs.io/Neomorph Watch: http://youtu.be/
+1. NO QVLT - Neomorph [Arcade Release] Music provided by NoCopyrightSoundsFree [Download/Stream](http://ncs.io/Neomorph)

-2. Aeden & Sketchez - Take It or Leave It [NCS Release] Music provided by NoCopyrightSounds Free Download/Stream: http://ncs.io/TakeItOrLeaveIt Watch: http://youtu.be/
+2. Aeden & Sketchez - Take It or Leave It [NCS Release] Music provided by NoCopyrightSoundsFree [Download/Stream](http://ncs.io/TakeItOrLeaveIt)

-3. CHENDA - For You [NCS Release] Music provided by NoCopyrightSounds Free Download/Stream: http://ncs.io/CH_ForYou Watch: http://youtu.be/
+3. CHENDA - For You [NCS Release] Music provided by NoCopyrightSoundsFree [Download/Stream](http://ncs.io/CH_ForYou)

-4. Song: Raptures & MAZAN - Sweet [NCS Release] Music provided by NoCopyrightSounds Free Download/Stream: http://ncs.io/Sweet Watch: http://youtu.be/G6uNEyZe4Nc
+4. Song: Raptures & MAZAN - Sweet [NCS Release] Music provided by NoCopyrightSoundsFree [Download/Stream](http://ncs.io/Sweet) and [Watch](http://youtu.be/G6uNEyZe4Nc)

-5. Max Brhon - Redemption [NCS Release] Music provided by NoCopyrightSounds Free Download/Stream: http://ncs.io/MB_Redemption Watch: http://youtu.be/
+5. Max Brhon - Redemption [NCS Release] Music provided by NoCopyrightSoundsFree [Download/Stream](http://ncs.io/MB_Redemption)

 6. Poylow - Got Me (feat.
-Nito-Onna) [NCS Release]Music provided by NoCopyrightSoundsFree Download/Stream: http://NCS.io/GotMeWatch: http://youtu.be/XnvqUTLuHyM
+Nito-Onna) [NCS Release]Music provided by NoCopyrightSoundsFree [Download/Stream](http://NCS.io/GotMe) and [Watch](http://youtu.be/XnvqUTLuHyM)

-7. PLEEG - Spirit [NCS Release] Music provided by NoCopyrightSounds Free Download/Stream: http://NCS.io/Spirit Watch: http://youtu.be/
+7. PLEEG - Spirit [NCS Release] Music provided by NoCopyrightSoundsFree [Download/Stream](http://NCS.io/Spirit)

-NFTs
+### NFTs

-All Artwork used for the NFTs where gotten from the 3D icons pack available at  http://3dicons.co
+All Artwork used for the NFTs where gotten from the 3D icons pack available at [3dicons.co](http://3dicons.co).